Upcoming Readings or Events

 PETRIFIED FOREST National Park Service Artists-in-Residence Project

 Mary Collins and Susan McElhinney created a prose/photo profile project of people that work, volunteer and visit the Petrified Forest National Park and Painted Desert in Arizona.
-The Park plans to put the project, "Faces of the Petrified Forest," on permanent exhibit in the historic Painted Desert Inn this spring.
+"Faces of the Petrified Forest" will be on permanent exhibit in the historic Painted Desert Inn this fall.
 The fuller version of the project with complete text will also be on the Park's website.

 Nine Themed CT American Revolution Tours